confusingbits/confusingbits.github.io/content/blog/sql-server-engine-perf.md

 {
   "type": "blog",
   "author": "Corey Thompson",
-  "title": "How to Think Like the SQL Server Engine", "description": "Explains how sql queries are executed by sql server", "image": "images/article-covers/presentation.jpg", "published": "2020-11-23",
+  "title": "Weekly Video: How to Think Like the SQL Server Engine", "description": "Explains how sql queries are executed by sql server", "image": "images/article-covers/presentation.jpg", "published": "2020-11-23",